Sivakumar180304/Sivakumar180304/README.md

 <h1 align="center">Hello, I'm Sivakumar S 👋</h1>
-<h3 align="center">Enthusiastic Java & Flutter Developer | B.Tech in Information Technology | Tech Innovator</h3>
+<h3 align="center">Enthusiastic Java & MERN Stack Web Developer | B.Tech in Information Technology | Tech Innovator</h3>

 ---

 ### 🔭 About Me:
 <p>
-  I am a dedicated and results-driven developer with a passion for creating robust web and mobile applications using Java and Flutter.
-My goal is to leverage technology to solve real-world problems and enhance user experiences.
+  I am a dedicated and results-driven developer with a strong focus on building dynamic web applications using the MERN stack (MongoDB, Express.js, React, Node.js) and a passionate Java developer with extensive experience in object-oriented programming (OOP), data structures and algorithms (DSA), and multithreading.
+Adept at solving complex problems and optimizing performance to deliver robust and scalable applications.
+My goal is to leverage cutting-edge technologies and my technical skills to address real-world challenges, enhance user experiences, and drive innovation in software solutions.
 </p>

 <p>